processone/docs.ejabberd.im/content/admin/upgrade/from_18.12_to_19.02.md

----
-title: Upgrade to ejabberd 19.02
+# Upgrade to ejabberd 19.02
----

-# Ejabberd upgrade process

 19.02 adds support of latest MIX specification and MQTT protocol.
 You may improve your current configuration or SQL schema depending on your needs.